elegantchaos/ECFoundation/README.md

 Note: Reorganisation In Progress
 --------------------------------

-Recently I've decided to merge my Mac and iOS libraries (ECAppKit and ECTouch) into ECFoundation, and re-organise the source code around the idea of functional modules.
+Recently I've decided to merge my Mac and iOS libraries (<ECFoundation/ and ECTouch) into ECFoundation, and re-organise the source code around the idea of functional modules.
 Managing three separate frameworks was too much work for something that is still a relatively small codebase.

-The current status of this merge is that the ECAppKit code has moved, but not all of the ECTouch code has yet.
+The current status of this merge is that the <ECFoundation/ code has moved, but not all of the ECTouch code has yet.
 In addition, the reorganisation into modules hasn't happened yet.

 For More Information